Ex-Cyclone Alfred Sparks Flood Warnings In Eastern Australia - UrduPoint

 Ex-Cyclone Alfred Sparks Flood Warnings In Eastern Australia

-"Despite its weakening, heavy rainfall is likely to continue over southeast Queensland and northeast New South Wales during the weekend," the bureau of meteorology said.
+Although the weather system "stalled and began weakening", the Bureau of Meteorology warned that intense rain and damaging wind gusts were a risk throughout the weekend.

-The rains could still lead to "dangerous and life-threatening" flash flooding along the 400-kilometre (250-mile) stretch of coastline straddling the two states, it said.
+"Rivers are already starting to respond to the heavy rainfall, with many Minor to Major Flood Warnings current," the bureau said in a statement.

-One man was still missing after his four-wheel drive vehicle was swept off a bridge into a rain-swollen river the previous day in northern New South Wales.
+One man was missing after his four-wheel drive pick-up truck was swept off a bridge into a rain-engorged river the previous day in northern New South Wales.

 "The man was swept from the tree and seen to go beneath the water where he has not been sighted since," police said in a statement.